Davide Vitturini

-Davide Vitturini (born 21 February 1997) is an Italian footballer who plays as a right-back.
+Davide Vitturini (born 21 February 1997) is an Italian footballer who plays as a right-back for Serie D club Luparense.

 Club career

 Born in L'Aquila, but raised in Florence and Pescara, Vitturini started playing football in two different grassroots teams before joining Pescara's youth academy, where he also played with Lucas Torreira.
 He made his debut with the first team on 2 December 2014, aged 17, in a Coppa Italia match against Sassuolo: his side lost 1–0 in the occasion.
 Just four days after, on 6 December 2014, he also made his league debut in the Serie B match against Pro Vercelli, which his side won 4–0.
 He gained another league appearance the following week, in the match against Avellino.

 In the 2015 summer transfer window, Vitturini was sent on loan to Lega Pro team Teramo.
 However, Vitturini gained no playing time, and subsequently returned to Pescara in January 2016: he ended up being often used as a starter in the second part of the season in Serie B by Massimo Oddo, as the team reached promotion to Serie A following their victory in the play-offs.

 Vitturini made his Serie A debut on 15 October 2016, in a 1–1 draw against Sampdoria.
 He collected other two consecutive appearances in the top flight, before picking up an injury that would force him to stop periodically and, eventually, lose the opportunity to take part in the FIFA Under-20 World Cup in 2017.

 In the subsequent years, he would collect three consecutive loan spells with Carpi, Carrarese and Fano, although he could establish himself as a frequent starter only in the latter season.

 On 15 January 2020, Vitturini signed a 1.5-year contract with Feralpisalò.

 On 26 January 2021, Vitturini returned to Teramo, joining until the end of the season.
 He subsequently became a free agent at the end of June.

 On 14 November 2022, Vitturini joined Trento in Serie C.